Virtual-Coffee/virtualcoffee.io/src/about.md

 ---
 layout: layouts/simple.njk
 title: About Virtual Coffee
-description: "All about Virtual Coffee: Our Mission, Core Values, History, and more."
+description: 'All about Virtual Coffee: Our Mission, Core Values, History, and more.'
 tags:
   - topnav
 homePageBlocks: